AdmiJW/AdmiJW/README.md

 <p align='center'>
   Hi there!
 I'm Soh Jun Wei (a.k.a AdmiJW).
   <br>
-  An enthusiastic Software Engineering student from Universiti Teknologi Malaysia.
+  An enthusiastic Software Engineer constantly facing new challenges.
   <br>
   Nice to meet you!
 </p>